 Meaning

-“How do you make any sense of history, art or literature without knowing the stories and iconography of your own culture and all the world’s main religions?” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+In the quote “How do you make any sense of history, art or literature without knowing the stories and iconography of your own culture and all the world’s main religions?,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme